techlahoma/board_meetings/2019/attachments/05_content_creation.md

 ## Report from each [team/workgroup](https://github.com/techlahoma/broadcasting/blob/master/teams.md):

 * Collaboration with Fundraising Committee
-  * Scheduled a call with the fundraising committee chair
+  * Fundraising committee will look into sponsorships for future A/V equipment purchases and using Twitch for fundraising
 * Collaboration with Membership Committee
   * No interest from the membership committee yet
 * Conference and Workshop A/V